aha-oida/aha-secret/SECURITY.md

 ## Disclosing Vulnerabilities

 The AHA-secret maintainer team is committed to ethical and responsible disclosure of security vulnerabilities if they are discovered.
-We will publish all advisories of all severity levels on our [Security Advisories list](https://github.com/aha-oida/aha-secret/security/advisories?state=published) as well as on the package repositories of the project in question (ie. Composer, NPM, etc.).
-Depending on the severity of the vulnerability, we may also publish the vulnerability on our website and social media accounts.
+We will publish all advisories of all severity levels on our [Security Advisories list](https://github.com/aha-oida/aha-secret/security/advisories?state=published).
 Once this has occurred, the discoverer of the vulnerability may publish it on their own platform.
 Please discuss this with maintainer team first.